white clouds above silhouette of clouds at day

 Project Number: 058

-More specifically, the project team will develop and apply the adjoint of the GEOS-Chem UCX tropospheric-stratospheric chemistry transport model.
-Analytical estimates of the sensitivity of atmospheric quantities such as the ozone layer will be produced using this tool and incorporated into the FAA’s Aviation environmental Portfolio Management Tool (APMT).
-This will result in a rapid policy assessment tool which can efficiently estimate the effects of high-altitude aviation on the environment, and how those might change in response to modifications such as low-noise technology.
+The project team will develop and apply the adjoint of the GEOS-Chem UCX tropospheric-stratospheric chemistry transport model.
+Analytical estimates of the sensitivity of atmospheric quantities such as the ozone layer will be produced using this tool and incorporated into the FAA’s APMT.
+This will result in a rapid policy assessment tool which can efficiently estimate the effects of high-altitude aviation, and how those might change in response to modifications such as low-noise technology.

 Annual Reports